pulumi/pulumi-hugo/themes/default/content/blog/reducing-our-error-rate/index.md

 ---

 At Pulumi we read every single error message that our API produces.
 This is the primary mechanism that led to a 17x YoY reduction in our error rate.
-You’re probably wondering how the hell reading error messages make them go away.<!--more-->
+You’re probably wondering how reading error messages make them go away.<!--more-->

 ![Pulumi Service API Error Rate Graph](./error_rate.png)